-The New York University (NYU) Doctoral Studies program in Urban Systems offers an interdisciplinary, educational and research environment designed to meet the needs of academic institutions, research organizations, local and national governments and public service agencies.
-This program is administered by NYU Tandon School of Engineering in partnership with other NYU schools and centers, including Stern School of Business, Langone Health, Wagner Graduate School of Public Service, Center for Urban Science and Progress, as well as NYU’s global campus network.
+NYU Doctoral Studies program in Urban Systems offers an interdisciplinary, educational, and research environment designed to meet the needs of students pursuing careers in academia, research organizations, local and national governments, and public service agencies.
+This program is administered by NYU Tandon in partnership with other NYU schools including Stern School of Business, Langone Health, and Wagner Graduate School of Public Service, and centers like the Center for Urban Science and Progress and C2SMART, as well as NYU’s global campus network such as NYU Abu Dhabi and NYU Shanghai.
 Drawing from the expertise of faculty associated with these entities, we have built a unique and competitive interdisciplinary educational environment based on the following disciplinary pillars:

 - Data Science & Informatics

 - Social Studies, Health and Policy

 - Economics, Finance, and Planning